onyeka-hub/Project-24/README.md

 Example: helm upgrade auth helm --set deployment.tag=1.2.3

 ### To make our chart more generic and re-usable
-This is to inject all the custom name for all the object in yhe yaml file.
+This is to inject all the custom name for all the object in the yaml file.
 Example: For the follwing object, replace `nginx-deployment` in all the files and inject `"{{ .values.name }}"`.
 Inside ecommerce folder create three folders for dev, staging and prod.
 Inside dev folder create two value files, auth-values.yaml and cart-values.yaml for both auth and cart microservices.
 Copy of values.yaml file into the two yaml files.